olopez94/Google_data/01_Foundations/Week04/Mastering spreadsheet basic/readme.md

 <h3>Attribute</h3>
-<p>A characteristic or quality of data used to label a column in a table.</p>
+<p>A characteristic or quality of data used to label a column in a table.

+More commonly, attributes are referred to as column names, column labels, headers, or the header row.</p>